-My Senator Leland fiction series, appearing here on the America blog from time to time, just added the fifth story, Win True — and we’re out in a print edition including this one and the previous four stories, centering on Susan Washington and Mike Loomis as well as Clay Rice and Lisa Kilgore.
-Here's the intro from that collection.
+My Senator Leland fiction series, appearing here on the America blog from time to time, recently added the sixth story, Art Davis — and we’re out in a print edition including this one and the previous five stories, centering on Susan Washington and Mike Loomis, plus Clay Rice and Lisa Kilgore, plus Win True.
+Here's the series intr0.
 Scroll down for ordering information and story links.

 “Special duty.”
 That’s what George Leland said was moving him to step aside as the pastor at St. Barnabas and enter politics.
 It was early 2014.
 The state senator from West Hamilton was retiring, and Leland announced his candidacy.